roniRamon/ui-assignment/README.md

   * The first 50 characters of the commit message
   * The counts of additions/deletions
   * The files included in the commit
-* The user should be able to select a file from a commit to view the patch contents for that file (TODO: need to provide mechanism to fetch file data)
+* The user should be able to select a file from a commit to view the patch contents for that file
 * The user should also be able to view the full commit message
 * When a user is viewing the commit message, they should have the option to edit its contents, with the ability to save these changes
   * If a user closes the commit message and then re-opens it, any previous changes should still be present (Note: this requirement does not hold if the page is reloaded - i.e. it is acceptable for changes to be stored in-memory only)
 * Users should be able to tell easily which commits they've made changes to

-* TODO: Need to explain the JS API provided to get at the data set
+The data set is made available as an array, `ALL_DATA`, which is loaded and available within `js/main.js`.

 ## Part 2: REST API Design